jgarlick/apidocs/source/includes/models/_products.html.md

 }
 ```

 Update an existing product.
-Any fields not included in the update will remain the same.
+We recommend that you include all the fields and all the product variants in your update, not just the ones that are changing.
+Existing product variants should include their ID which can be obtained by retrieving the product through the API first.

 ### HTTP Request